CaishenNefri/csgo-faceit-monitor-matches/notes.md

   - Done: Check if Pipeline will work with new terraform infra
     - create ServicePrincipal with owner permissions
     - update main.tf
+  - Update terraform file: use new app service new as a variable in Azure DevOps pipeline
   - Use in pipeline dynamic app-service name
   - Python webpage with list of mejz matches